 Step 3B – Uploading the APK to BES12

-- Open the URL and save the .cer file.
+Open the URL and save the .cer or .crt file.

-- Add the ca certificate to the all users group
+Add the CA certificate to the all users group using the + button

 You will now be prompted to upload the APK file.
 Browse for the file on your computer and press the Add button to initiate the upload process.